What is subsidence and other types of ground movement?

 Types of complaint we see

-- claims taking a long time to resolve
+- the claim is taking too long to resolve

-- an insurer not providing adequate alternative accommodation while repairs are being made
+- the insurer isn’t providing adequate alternative accommodation while your home is being repaired

-- an insurer being unwilling to provide continued cover following a subsidence claim
+- the insurer won’t continue your cover after a subsidence claim

 What we look at